In UN talks for a global plastic treaty, delegates to face off over production limits

 Countries will also be debating whether the treaty should set transparency standards for chemical use in plastics production.

-But before they can work on the substantive points, delegates will need to resolve procedural objections that slowed the talks in June when Saudi Arabia said decisions should be adopted by a consensus rather than by majority.
-A consensus would allow one country to block the ability to make decisions to advance development of the treaty.
+But before they can work on the substantive points, delegates will need to resolve procedural objections that slowed the talks in June when Saudi Arabia said decisions should be adopted by a majority of countries rather than by consensus.
+A consensus would allow one country to block the treaty's adoption.
 Most other countries did not support the intervention.

 The Saudi delegation did not immediately respond to a request for comment.